jaytoday/PQ/readme.markdown

 Setup
 ------------

-  Run PQ through dev_appserver.
-Refer to App Engine docs for details.
+  Run PQ through your local GAE SDK server.
+Refer to 'getting started' for details.

   You can restore your datastore at /dev/admin by loading each data type, from top to bottom.